 Not all added notes may sound melodic until you actually make a transition to F guitar barre chord.
 Now, try to add the notes on 1st melody line:

-Notice yourself, which changes are more melodic than other.
+Notice which changes are more melodic than others.
 Which fit in which key.

 Try doing this on all melody lines.
 Also, try adding notes on F chord.
 You can use lower or higher notes, of course.